Alaa-alsulaiman/Econometric-Example/README.md

 # Econometrics Experiment Activity:

-with your group suggest and research one question that can be anserwed using economic or market data.

 Research Question:
    <What are the factors that affect a restaurant’s entry and exit into a market?>